 If you are a dog groomer, landscaper, chef, or have another profession working with your hands, you should consider this when choosing your engagement ring.
 For example, a band with a smooth surface is ideal for people who work with their hands because a detailed engagement ring can trap more dirt and debris.
 A ring with low sitting jewels would also be more suitable for you.
 If you're hard on jewelry, it's essential to choose a simple engagement ring that can withstand a few knocks.

 Your budget doesn't have to limit your creativity and style when you're buying an engagement ring.
 Today, many jewelers offer financing options on almost all diamond engagement rings if you're comfortable with paying it off.
 If you can't find financing opportunities, save money by purchasing a ring according to your budget and decide on a maximum price range you can comfortably afford.
 Remember, you may have many other expenses such as your honeymoon and a house and furniture to think about as well.
 The best advice is to determine an amount you're comfortable with and try your utmost to stick to that when choosing.

+Have a look at 5 Tips to Help You Pick the Right Engagement Ring for more ideas.
 If you can't find a ring you love after using these steps, consider having a one-of-a-kind ring made especially for you.
 While this option might be more expensive, you will have the engagement ring you absolutely love.